Mastering first impressions is sometimes viewed as one of the most mysterious parts of the recruitment process.

 6. Dress for success

 It’s no secret that a polished image is an essential aspect of this industry.
 The flight attendants don’t go to work in jeans and sandals.
-Especially when trying to impress the recruiters and hopefully influence their decision to invite you for an interview, your appearance must be spotless.
+Your appearance must be spotless, especially when trying to impress the recruiters and hopefully influence their decision to invite you for an interview.
 But more important than having the standard business attire of a suit, collared shirt, and polished shoes, you must wear something that makes you feel good about yourself.

 7. Know the airline